-Jet Box Baseball was established in 1969 in Detroit, Michigan and has been led by Manager Jim Corte for 49 consecutive adult amatuer baseball seasons.
-The Jet Box team history has been recorded by Manager Jim Corte to highlight the achievments and accomplishments of the 700+ players that have played for Jet Box since 1969.
+Jet Box Baseball was established in 1969 in Detroit, Michigan and has been led by Manager Jim Corte for 50 consecutive adult amateur baseball seasons.
+The Jet Box team history has been recorded by Manager Jim Corte to highlight the achievements and accomplishments of the 700+ players that have played for Jet Box since 1969.

 The team history is organized by “Jet Box Families” to reflect the different era’s and players that span over 49 years.
 The team history has been broken down to seven “Families” to show the connections between players from season to season.

 MESSAGE FROM THE MANAGER: Thanks to all the 700 player-friends that have made JET BOX Baseball a success.
 Without good cooperation this venture could not continue into the new millennium.
 This is the reason behind JET BOX Baseball-Friends and a common desire to keep hardball alive.
 Thanks, Jim Corte

 Jet Box Baseball began in the early spring of 1969 as the brainchild of me, Jim Corte, and my uncle, Lou Zardus, owner of Jet Box Company.
 Lou played baseball for Pepsi Cola in the 1950s and played 2nd base for Jet Box in 1969.
 Lou authorized $5,000 for the season and I put Jet Box into the Detroit Baseball Federation Class B. I was 22 years young.